juliendy/Tasca/README.md

-# Tasca, a bug-tracking application.
-Create projects, add tasks and comments, view reports, and more
+# Tasca, a bug-tracking application
 To be updated...